 Finally, you can also set a bedtime and a wake-up time for each device.
 I often disable the bedtime on weekends, but they have also usually used up their daily time limit anyway, so it doesn’t much matter.

 I can see exactly how my children have been spending their time online in the daily report.
-While this is a little more difficult on the shared devices (that is where the iPad is, and Sophia tends to use that a lot), it is still very helpful.
+While this is a little more difficult on the shared devices (that is where the iPad is, and my youngest daughter tends to use that a lot), it is still very helpful.

-Here, you can see how Bria spent her two hours today.
+Here, you can see how my oldest spent her two hours today.

 You can also get weekly and monthly reports.
 I have to admit, the reports I was getting for my own usage were slightly horrifying and have helped me to tame my own Facebook habit a little bit!